Co-author: Maddie Clarey

 - Travel money cards can come with various fees, such as currency conversion fees, ATM fees and inactivity fees

-Travel money cards aren’t perfect for every situation, or every traveller, so it can be smart to consider a combination of different travel money options for your trip to China, such as loose cash, as well as a travel credit or debit card.
+Travel money cards aren’t perfect for every situation, or every traveller, and given the limited number of travel money cards on offer in Australia that allow you to load Chinese yuan onto them, it could be smart to consider a combination of different travel money options for your trip to China, such as loose cash, as well as a travel credit or debit card.

 What exchange rate will I get?

 The exchange rate you might get when converting your Aussie dollars into yuan is likely to vary depending on when you load your card, as exchange rates generally fluctuate regularly due to a number of factors.
-Check with your travel money card provider as to what the current rate is when you are loading money onto a travel money card.
+Check with your travel money card provider as to what the current rate is before you load your money onto a travel money card.

-It’s important to note, however, that the exchange rate quoted by your card provider may be different to the official exchange rate quoted by the RBA.
+It’s also important to note, that the exchange rate quoted by your card provider may be different to the official exchange rate quoted by the RBA.

 What to be aware of when travelling to China

 China, like some other Asian countries such as Japan and Korea, can be heavily cash-centric in parts.
-This means that many places, especially smaller cities, may not offer merchant-services and instead you would be expected to pay in cash.
+This means that many places, especially smaller cities and rural locations, may not offer merchant-services and instead you may be expected to pay in cash.

-In bigger cities you generally have access to numerous ATMs that are foreign card friendly.
+In bigger cities, you generally have access to numerous ATMs that are foreign card-friendly.
 However, foreign cards may not be accepted by every single ATM.
-In smaller cities, you may have difficulty finding ATMs that accept foreign cards, so it could be a good idea to take cash out when you have the opportunity to do so.
+In smaller cities, you may have more difficulty finding ATMs that accept foreign cards, so it could be a good idea to take cash out when you have the opportunity to do so.

 Having cash in hand could also be useful if you’re planning on haggling for goods.
 Haggling is a big part of Chinese culture and you’ll likely find plenty of opportunities to bargain for goods at markets and small shops.
 Just remember that you generally can’t haggle at supermarkets, department stores or brand-name stores – anywhere you can see a physical price tag on the goods.
 You could, however, consider bargaining at markets, but be aware that vendors may charge tourists premium prices compared to local shoppers.